ho-wan/covid-chart-app/README.md

 # TODO

-- add numbers to countries
-- move constants into state
-- toggle between total and delta
 - smooth out lines (moving average)
 - select individual countries on click
 - open table to see full list of data